kaidez/kaidez.com/_posts/2015-07-30-custom-click-to-tweet-button.md

 The `<h2>` represents the blog post's title.
 We'll use the copy inside of it for the copy of our Tweet.

 The `<a>` tag is our "Click to Tweet" link.
-We'll use JavaScript to bind functionality to the tag that builds our Tweet whenever it's clicked.
+We'll use JavaScript to bind functionality to it that builds our Tweet if it's clicked.

 Then we're linking jQuery to our site and are also linking a file called `tweetButton.js`.
 The latter file will contain the Click to Tweet code, and will be our main focus throughout this tutorial.